stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - go back a step if you need to

-With solid alignment of the leadership team and real-time collaboration in one digital workspace - evolving the strategy tree - your organization is now ready to embrace the brilliant OKR methodology for strategy execution.
+With solid alignment of the leadership team and real-time collaboration in one digital workspace, evolving the strategy tree, your organization is now ready to embrace the brilliant OKR methodology for strategy execution.

 If that's not the case, then you may need to go back a step to apply one or both of these strategy pages inside #stratapp:

 * our why - [Simon Sinek's](https://stratappsaas.com/how-great-leaders-inspire-action-by-simon-sinek/ "Simon Sinek") framework for establishing a solid belief foundation, that engages customers and employees
 * direction - [Professor Roger Martin's](https://stratappsaas.com/professor-roger-martin-on-what-ceos-should-really-be-doing/ "Professor Roger Martin") framework for setting a direction, so that the leadership team and management can shape strategy execution

+Like most of the pages in #stratapp, you can turn them on/off by team or individual - you don't have to change your business to suit the software.

 ## implementing OKRs - run the first quarter with CxO roles only

-Although #stratapp and OKRs are both all about engaging everyone, success starts at the top, hence the focus of steps 1 to 5.
+Although #stratapp and OKRs are both all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top - hence that's the focus of steps 1 to 5.

 ### step #5 - starting with the leadership team

+xzxxxx

 ## implementing OKRs - progressive rollouts